nautobot/nautobot/nautobot/docs/rest-api/overview.md

 In the example above we can see that a single VRF, `green`, is a destination for the `site-to-vrf` Relationship from this Site, while there are currently no VRFs associated as sources for the `vrfs-to-sites` Relationship to this Site.

-### Excluding Config Contexts
+### Including Config Contexts

-When retrieving devices and virtual machines via the REST API, each will include its rendered [configuration context data](../models/extras/configcontext.md) by default.
-Users with large amounts of context data will likely observe suboptimal performance when returning multiple objects, particularly with very high page sizes.
-To combat this, context data may be excluded from the response data by attaching the query parameter `?exclude=config_context` to the request.
-This parameter works for both list and detail views.
+When retrieving Devices and Virtual Machines via the REST API, it is possible to also retrive the rendered [configuration context data](../models/extras/configcontext.md) for each such object if desired.
+Because rendering this data can be time consuming, it is _not_ included in the REST API responses by default.
+If you wish to include config context data in the response, you must opt in by specifying the query parameter `include=config_context` as a part of your request.

++/- 2.0.0
+    In Nautobot 1.x, the rendered configuration context was included by default in the REST API response unless specifically excluded with the query parameter `exclude=config_context`.
+This behavior has been reversed in Nautobot 2.0 and the `exclude` query parameter is no longer supported.

 ### Creating a New Object